 Frederick Ruf is an Associate Professor in the Theology Dept.

 at Georgetown.
 He has a Ph.D. from Harvard University, an M.A. from The University of Chicago, and a B.A. in religion from Williams College.
 He is the author of three books, The Creation of Chaos: William James and the Stylistic Ordering of a Disorderly World (1991), Entangled Voices: Genre and the Religious Construction of the Self (1997), and Bewildered Travel: The Sacred Quest for Confusion (2007), as well as numerous articles.
 He is currently at work on a biography of a schizophrenic friend.
 He has lectured widely in the US and abroad.
 His research interests are in religion and culture, William James, and postmodernism and religion.
-He is the past Co-Chair of the Pragmatism Group of the American Academy of Religions, and currently the Director of Undergraduate Studies in Georgetown's Theology Dept.
+He is the past Co-Chair of the Pragmatism Group of the American Academy of Religions, and currently the Director of Undergraduate Studies in Georgetown's Department of Theology and Religious Studies.

 Choose Your Term

 We are transitioning to a new system for applications to the Spring 2019 term and later.
 Please select the term of your application: